 You’re about to review a long list I’ve put together of all the best blogging courses you can invest in this year, to take your blog to the next level.
 But before you dive into the other blogging courses on this list, I want to show you everything my own ultimate blogging course has to offer.

 I consider Built to Blog the absolute best all-in-one blogging course if your eventual goal is to learn how to actually make money from your blog.
 I built this course (and community) to be the only one you truly need to succeed with starting and growing a profitable blog.

 First, we begin with setting up your blog, including how to choose a smart topic to blog about, buying an affordable domain with Bluehost, setting up and optimizing WordPress, and installing all the crucial plugins I personally use.
-Then we take a deep dive into content strategy, covering idea generation, keyword research, demographics, and constructing great calls to action that'll help build your email list over time.
+Then we take a deep dive into content strategy, generating clever blog post ideas, keyword research, demographics, and constructing great calls to action that'll help build your email list over time.